juancarlosjr97/react-firebase-playground/README.md

 npx create-react-app . -y
 ```

-The command above will create a new app ready to run and create a README with instructions how to run the app.
+The command above will create a new app ready to run and create a README with instructions on how to run the app.

+> [!NOTE]
+> Do not run `npm audit fix` or `npm audit fix --force` as this will change the default versions of the project to run the React app.

 After the `create-react-app` has finished, from the terminal, run: